bhavishyaydv26/vityarthiproject/statement.md

 2.Students/Academics: Demonstrates a practical application of Python GUI development,data structure.

 High-level features:-
-1.Expense data management:-provides the fundamental capabilities to create(add),Read(view) and delete transactions 2.Instant total:-you can immediately see the total of all the money you are spending from your record 3.Spending Reports:-This will show a clear breakdown report showing exactly how much money you spent in each category.
+1.Expense data management:-provides the fundamental capabilities to create(add),Read(view) and delete transactions.

+2.Instant total:-you can immediately see the total of all the money you are spending from your record.

+3.Spending Reports:-This will show a clear breakdown report showing exactly how much money you spent in each category.